6. Dual Degree Programs

 6.2 Double-Counting Credit Hours for Dual Degree Programs

 Students in dual degree programs may ask to double-count a limited number of credits toward the requirements of both degrees by submitting a “Dual/Joint Degree Election Form” no later than the third week of the term in which the second degree will be completed.
 Double-counting rules specific to each dual degree program are found on the Rackham website.
 For double counting credits for certificates, see section 7.
-The following general rules apply:
+The following general rules apply for double counting credits between two master’s programs.

 - Double-counted courses must be taken within five years of the first date of enrollment of the current degree program.